Dwayne Johnson: WWF Champion and rise to superstardom (1998–2000)

 Shortly after SummerSlam, the Rock began teaming with former opponent Mankind and the two became known as the Rock 'n' Sock Connection.
-They became WWF Tag Team Champions for the first time after defeating The Undertaker and Big Show for the titles on the August 30 episode of Raw is War.
+They became WWF Tag Team Champions for the first time after defeating the Undertaker and Big Show for the titles on the August 30 episode of Raw is War.
 The two performed a number of critically acclaimed comedic skits together, including one called "This Is Your Life", which saw Mankind bring parody versions of people from the Rock's past on television, such as his high school girlfriend and his high school football coach, only to have the Rock insult them.
 The segment earned an 8.4 Nielsen rating, one of the highest ratings ever for a Raw segment.
-The two lost the titles back to Undertaker and Big Show on the September 9 episode of SmackDown! and won them back from them on the September 20 episode of Raw is War.
-The Rock and Mankind then lost the titles to The New Age Outlaws on the very next episode of SmackDown!.
-The Rock and Mankind would win the tag titles for the third and final time after beating the New Age Outlaws on the October 14 episode of SmackDown! before losing the titles to The Holly Cousins on the October 18 episode of Raw is War.
+The two lost the titles back to the Undertaker and Big Show on the September 9 episode of SmackDown! and won them back from them on the September 20 episode of Raw is War.
+The Rock and Mankind then lost the titles to the New Age Outlaws on the very next episode of SmackDown!.
+The Rock and Mankind would win the WWF Tag Team Championship for the third and final time after beating the New Age Outlaws on the October 14 episode of SmackDown! before losing the titles to the Holly Cousins on the October 18 episode of Raw is War.

 At the Royal Rumble on January 23, 2000, the Rock entered the Royal Rumble match and was one of the final two remaining, along with Big Show.
 In an attempt at a "false finish", Big Show intended to throw the Rock over the top rope in a running powerslam-like position, before the Rock countered the move on the ring apron, sending Big Show to the floor before reentering the ring as the winner.
 But the Rock's feet accidentally hit the floor during the reversal attempt, though those watching the event on television did not see that.
 This was played up in the storyline as Big Show provided additional video footage showing it and claimed to be the rightful winner.
 The Rock's number one contendership for the WWF Championship was then put on the line against Big Show at No Way Out on February 27, which Big Show won after Shane McMahon interfered.
 The Rock then defeated Big Show on the March 13 episode of Raw Is War, to regain the right to face the WWF Champion, Triple H, at WrestleMania 2000 on April 2, in a Fatal Four-way elimination match, also including Big Show and Mick Foley.
 Each wrestler had a McMahon in his corner: Triple H had his wife, Stephanie, Foley had Linda, the Rock had Vince and Big Show had Shane.
 The Rock lasted until the final two but was eliminated by Triple H after Vince betrayed him by hitting him with a chair.